gatsbyjs/gatsby/docs/docs/recipes.md

 ### Creating pages automatically

-Gatsby Core automatically turns React components in `src/pages` into pages with URLs.
+Gatsby core automatically turns React components in `src/pages` into pages with URLs.
 For example, components at `src/pages/index.js` and `src/pages/about.js` would automatically create pages from those filenames for the site's index page (`/`) and `/about`.

 #### Prerequisites